True kelps belong to the genus laminaria, family Laminariaceae. Giant kelps belong

 Kelp may improve sensory receptors.
 It may also promote healthy nails and blood vessels,

 aid in digestion, and ease constipation.
-It may also reduce hair loss and helps with
+It may also reduce hair loss and help with

-weight management.
-Kelp is also said to treat gastrointestinal ulcers.
-It’s also claimed
+diabetes and weight management.
+Kelp may treat gastrointestinal ulcers.
+It’s also

 Kelp comes in powder and capsule form.
 Follow the instructions on the package for